dcdpr/did-btcr2/chapters/CRUD-Operations.md

    `intermediateDocumentRepresentation` with the string (`did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`).
 1. Set `hashBytes` to the SHA256 hash of the `intermediateDocumentRepresentation`.
-1. If `hashBytes` does not equal `identifierComponents.genesisBytes` MUST throw an `invalidDid` error.
+1. If `hashBytes` does not equal `identifierComponents.genesisBytes` MUST raise an ::https://www.w3.org/ns/did#INVALID_DID:: error.
 1. Return `initialDocument`.

 ###### CAS Retrieval